Easy spicy olives

 Never use preserved lemon-juice by the way.
 It is simply awful; rather go without.

 The traditional Greek way would be to mop up the remaining oil on your plate with bread.
 We can learn from the Blue Zone people on the island of Ikaría where they use only sourdough made mainly with unrefined wholemeal flour[2].
-Living to a zesty and vigorous ninety is the norm.
+Living to a zesty and vigorous ninety-plus is the norm.

 Did you know that with a little practice and a bread-machine you can prepare the dough in less than ten minutes?
 Then of course you have to wait patiently for five hours for the most divine loaf in the world.